ABOUT THIS EPISODE

 Gary Pinkerton studied and learned about the Perpetual Wealth Strategy and Wealth Maximization Accounts (WMAs), then more commonly known as the Infinite Banking Concept (IBC), while purchasing his first income property in 2011.
 Utilizing Paradigm Life’s education process, Gary established a WMA to fund this first investment and has repeated the process as he works to continue building passive income sources.
 This journey had a huge impact on Gary’s understanding of what personal financial security and success are and how best to achieve them – he recognized how far he and most Americans had moved away from sound financial principles that emphasize building a strong foundation focusing on safety and security, and pursuing dependable, consistent growth of their assets.
 Wall Street convinced families to hand over their hard earned dollars and all control, to hold on through frequent, turbulent market swings and exorbitant fees – it hasn’t worked for most Americans, and it won’t work.
 Gary joined Patrick Donohoe at Paradigm Life to help educate others and reverse this trend.

 Gary earned his Bachelor of Science degree in Mechanical Engineering from the U.S. Naval Academy in 1991 and a Master of Science in Nuclear Engineering from the University of Illinois in 1993.
 He spent 25 years serving as a Submarine Officer in the U.S. Navy, including commanding the nuclear attack submarine USS TUCSON from 2009-2011.
 His career was rewarding both professionally and personally with unforgettable opportunities to work with highly trained teams employing state of the art technology in support of our Nation and its ideals.
 It was the type of work that left no doubt it directly contributed to the balance of power across the world and the sustainment of personal freedoms across the globe.
 But as with any intense calling or career, two decades in the Navy and many deployments had stressed things at home and delayed other important pursuits.
-In 2011 Gary began a process of replacing his traditional earned income with passive cash flow by purchasing income producing real estate properties.
+In 2011 Gary began a process of replacing his traditional earned income with passive cash flow by purchasing income producing assets like real estate properties.

 Originally from a dairy farm in rural Southern Illinois, Gary now lives with his wife, Sue, and their two sons on the central New Jersey coast.